Interstate 894 – Wisconsin

 Interstate 894 provides a bypass to the southwest of Milwaukee while acting as a commuter route to several major suburbs.
-I-894 is co-signed with both Interstates 41 & 43 on the East-West part of the Bypass.
+I-894 is co-signed with I-41/43 on the south leg of the Bypass.
 That portion is known as the Airport Freeway.
-The north-south portion is the Zoo Freeway, and it is signed as Interstates 41 & 894 and U.S. 45, the western leg of I-894 follows the Zoo Freeway.
+Cosigned with I-41 and U.S. 45, the western leg of I-894 follows the Zoo Freeway.

 Major interchanges in the Milwaukee area are formally named.
 Those along I-894 include the Zoo Interchange with I-41-U.S. 45 and I-94, named for adjacent Milwaukee County Zoo; the Hale Interchange with I-43 leading southwest from Hale Corners; and the Mitchell Interchange with I-94, derived from nearby General Mitchell International Airport (MKE).

 Starting in 2012, an overhaul at the Zoo Interchange reconfigured the exchange to eliminate left exits in all directions.
 The centerpiece of the largest transportation project in Wisconsin state history was the construction of a four-level systems interchange at Interstates 41, 94 and 894.
 The $1.7-billion project also rebuilt I-94 west to South 108th Street (Exit 304), I-94 east to South 84th Street (Exit 306), I-41 north to Watertown Plank Road (Exit 40) and I-41/894 south to Greenfield Avenue (Exit 1D).
 The associated roadways leading to and from the Zoo Interchange were upgraded to remove weaving traffic patterns.